huangjin520/EMGANet/README.md

 ```

 ### Training
-The EMGANet model can be trained on BUSI_WHU training set using the following:
+The EMGANet model can be trained on BUSI-WHU training set using the following:

 ```
 python train_BUSI_WHU.py